 Together With Veterans (TWV)

 Together With Veterans (TWV) is a community-based suicide prevention program for rural Veterans.
 TWV involves partnering with rural Veterans and their communities to implement community-based suicide prevention.
-TWV is funded by the Veterans Administration Office of Rural Health.
+TWV is funded by the Veterans Health Administration (VHA) Office of Rural Health (ORH).

 Together with Veterans Summit – 2022

-The Together With Veterans Suicide Prevention Strategies above are implemented using a five-phase process to support rural communities in developing a local Veteran suicide prevention action plan.
+The Together With Veterans Suicide Prevention Strategies below are implemented using a five-phase process to support rural communities in developing a local Veteran suicide prevention action plan.

 BUILD YOUR TEAM